-- Retired from a long career in academia.
-Living in paradise.
-Luckiest guy on the planet. - Hobby farmer ("Some people like to spend their money on ski trips--- I like to spend mine on farming."). - SweetSong Groves is my 2-acre home and botanical park at Mink Road and Myrtle Street in north Sarasota County.
-It has approximately 200 fruiting plants, plus native plants and some ornamentals. - SweetSong Groves LLC is my hobby business that sells fresh fruit locally (to private customers, at Jessica's Farm Stand, and who knows where someday...).
-Its website is sweetsonggroves.com
+- Retired in 2012 from a career in academia.
+Now living in paradise.
+Luckiest guy on the planet. - Hobby farmer ("Some people like to spend their money on ski trips--- I like to spend mine on farming."). - SweetSong Groves is my 2-acre home and tropical fruit farm/botanical park at Mink Road and Myrtle Street in north Sarasota County (near Jessica's Organic Farm Stand).
+SweetSong has approximately 200 fruiting plants, plus native plants and some ornamentals. - SweetSong Groves LLC is my hobby business that sells fresh fruit locally (through Nature's Co-Op at the Sarasota Farmer's Market, Kenwood Organics in St. Pete, to private customers, and who knows where someday...).
+Its website is sweetsonggroves.com (where these slides have already been posted on the Presentations page).